Inclusion and Belonging

 Female construction managers (2023)

-Our work with DEI helps ensure the success of female students, who go onto become successful construction professionals.
+Our focus on inclusive excellence helps ensure the success of female students, who go onto become successful construction professionals.
 As more women enter construction programs nationwide, we expect to see the employment gap shrink.

 Current Demographic statistics for the construction industry are available through the Bureau of Labor Statistics.
 Current demographic statistics for MLSoC are available through the University Data Commons.